IndigoUnited/automaton/README.md

     tasks: [
         {
             task: 'mkdir',
-            description: 'create the root and second folder',
+            description: 'Create the root and second folder',
             options: {
                 // the option below
                 // will have its placeholders replaced by